Capras/Competencies/competencies.md

 ##### AJAX

 *Most demonstrated in MvcMovieApp, using Angular.js factories and ng-controllers to create, read, update, and delete.
-Made reference to help me understand factory pattern in depth: https://docs.google.com/spreadsheets/d/18fE5JpUMEyP5uy91cDl53Ee56nHjjnlMnxl5BUuVgYM/edit?usp=sharing*
+Made reference to help me understand factory pattern in depth:*

-*Additionally, created JavaScript API Client for **Misty Robot***

 - [ ] Understanding of asynchronous concepts and implications such as callbacks